sift-stack/sift/README.md

 # Sift

 This repository contains utilities to interface with Sift's API.
-Currently, the primary way to interact with our API is through the code generated viak our protobufs (protocol buffers).
+Currently, the primary way to interact with our API is through the code generated via our protobufs (protocol buffers).
 Comprehensive documentation for our protobufs can be found at [this link](https://docs.siftstack.com/ingestion/api) or in the actual proto files themselves as doc-comments.
 If certain protobufs are not yet available for a particular API, please refer to the documentation for our [REST API](https://docs.siftstack.com/api-docs/rest) which may expose those services via gRPC gateway.